RC High School | School Safety & Suicide Prevention Programs

 It was exactly this moment – a time of self-reflection, self-discovery, and self-creation – when Rachel and many others had their journey halted.
 Through Rachel’s words and writings, we have a window to see her work in progress.
 Through her story, we feel connected to a journey we all recognize.

-This is why Rachel’s Challenge presentations resonate so strongly with High School students in particular, as well as people of all ages, from all backgrounds.
+This is why Rachel’s Challenge high school safety and suicide prevention programs resonate so strongly with high school students in particular, as well as people of all ages, from all backgrounds.
 Because if one girl’s efforts to start a chain reaction of kindness can lead to a legacy that reaches millions, every one of us has just as much power to affect the world around us in positive ways.

 This simple message – that your life matters, and that you CAN make a difference – is the reason why we receive hundreds of letters and comments every year from students who stepped away from suicide or self-harm after participating in one of our programs.
 The change in school culture that comes from implementing kindness and compassion has resulted in at least nine school shootings being averted.
 And over 20 years later, we often hear from our own “alumni” – students who saw a Rachel’s Challenge presentation in High School, and it shaped the course of their life well into adulthood.
 When it comes to results, it doesn’t get much better than that.

-Our High School packages encourage participants to take specific steps toward building their own positive legacy.
+Our high school safety and suicide prevention programs encourage participants to take specific steps toward building their own positive legacy.
 We challenge students and staff to show compassion, to learn from their mistakes, and forgive themselves and others.
 Participants examine their own lives in the light of personal challenges – encouraged to dream big – and start their own chain reaction of kindness and compassion.

-We like to say that we are not an anti-bullying program; that instead we are pro-kindness.
+We like to say that we are not exclusively an anti-bullying program; that instead we are pro-kindness.
 By modeling, inspiring and supporting positive behavior, we avoid the negative effects of disciplinary action taken against bullying and violence after they happen.
-And by steering the culture of schools, we transform the culture of communities, as High School students transition into the leaders of tomorrow.
+And by steering the culture of schools, we transform the culture of communities, as high school students transition into the leaders of tomorrow.

 Digital and on-site programs are complementary to each other and completely modular.
 Many schools use the Digital programming to maintain the momentum they experience from hosting the Live school assembly program.
 It is also just as effective to use the Digital program as a preparation to maximize the impact of a subsequent Live delivery.
 Both programs are also useful stand-alone.